bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/publicschoolteachers7202.markdown

 materials](https://nypost.com/2021/08/05/teachers-union-sues-mom-over-requests-for-crt-curriculum-info/).
 She wanted to know if her child was being taught CRT.
 What an affront!
-I'm pretty sure if she had asked about geometry the school would have happily coughed up materials, but CRT is too important to allow mere parents to interfere.
+I'm pretty sure if she had asked about geometry the school would have happily complied, but CRT is too important to allow mere parents to interfere.
 The school system declared the nuisance mom a bitchy ["Karen"](https://www.dictionary.com/e/slang/karen/) and advised fornicating elsewhere.
 Then the [NEA](https://www.nea.org/) piled on,